How to Get A Divorce

 - Both parties to the marriage are aware of the divorce application and court date.

 An individual can make a sole application for a divorce and serve the application on their spouse.
 Alternately, where both spouses are in agreement, a joint application can be made.
-The application for divorce must be filed with the Federal Circuit Court of Australia.
+The application for divorce must be filed in Division 2 of the Federal Circuit and Family Court of Australia (FCFCA)

 If a sole application for divorce is filed, the below requirements must be fulfilled: